SPPL23/NetworkTopologyCalculator/README.md

 >- ***This week 03/24/2026, I am motivated to make a program and publish it on github***
 >- ### Next week, I'm probably going to be indefinitely lazy as shit and not even touch VSCode.

-# If you want it as a quick access CLI tool in command prompt
 >[!TIP]
 ># Sample / Demonstration
 ![Sample](NetCalcDemo.gif)